RSSchermer/rl_matrix/README.md

 certain algorithms with more effective dimension specific implementations.
 The abstract `GenericMatrix` class can be extended for this purpose.
-The `GenericMatrix` class takes 2 type parameters: the extending class' type (a self-bound) and the extending class' tranpose type.
+The `GenericMatrix` class takes 2 type parameters: the extending class' type (a self-bound) and the extending class' transpose type.
 Also, two abstract methods will need to be defined:

 - `withValues`: needs to return a new matrix of the same type and with the same